openpoke/decidim-module-participatory-documents/README.md

 > bundle exec rails decidim_participatory_documents:install_pdf_js
 > ```
 >
 > Note that the PDF.js library is installed in the `public/pdfjs` (this might change in the future).
-Take into account when deploying the application.
+Take it into account when deploying the application.

 Depending on your Decidim version, you can choose the corresponding version to ensure compatibility: